NicoJuicy/LearnML/ml/data_prep.md

 The process of _cross-validation_ is the following:

-1. training dataset is used to train a few candidate models
+1. The train dataset is used to train a few candidate models.

-2. validation dataset is used to evaluate the candidate models
+2. The validation dataset is used to evaluate the candidate models.

-3. one of the candidates is chosen
+3. One of the candidates is chosen.

-4. the chosen model is trained with a new training dataset
+4. The chosen model is trained with a new train dataset.

-5. the trained model is evaluated with the test dataset
+5. The trained model is evaluated with the test dataset.

 The dataset for evaluation in step 5 and the one we used in cross validation are different because we do not want _data leakage_.